RanggaBS/bully-scripting/docs/02-dsl-reference/basic-concepts/01-about-dsl.md

 Use the navigation bar on the left if you are looking for DSL functions.

-All mods that you make or install with DSL are put in the `_derpy_script_loader/scripts` folder, and are technically called 'script collections'.
+All mods that you make or install with DSL are put in the `_derpy_script_loader/scripts` folder, and are technically called [script collections](collections).

 If you already know how to script mod but are new to DSL, the quickest way to learn is to just make a new file in DSL's `scripts` folder and call it something like `mymod.lua`.
 Open it in your favorite editor, and make a script like you normally would with a `MissionSetup`, `main`, and `MissionCleanup` function.
 Unlike replacing a built-in script like `ArcRace1.lur`, your script will run as soon as the game starts.
-It is for this reason that you will need to wait for `SystemIsReady` to return true before doing most things to avoid any crashes.
+It is for this reason that you will need to wait for [`SystemIsReady`](/docs/game-reference/global-functions/SystemIsReady) to return true before doing most things to avoid any crashes.
 For the most part, it should be just like making a `STimeCycle.lur` mod.
 Unlike normal scripting you will not need to compile your script, just start the game!
 Open the console (using ~ by default) to see if you got any errors, and type `/restart mymod.lua` to restart your script.

 ## Version History